The Oil and Gas Law Review: Russia

 Historically, Gazprom has had a legal monopoly to export natural gas in all its forms, including LNG.
 However, there had been a perception that if Russia does not adopt an active policy, it risks completely losing the global LNG market to competitors.

 In November 2013, amendments to the Law on Export of Gas were adopted that allow the export of LNG, by subsoil users whose subsoil licence provides for the construction of an LNG plant as of 1 January 2013, in addition to Gazprom and its subsidiaries, and state-controlled companies whose deposits are located within territorial waters, internal seas, on the continental shelf or the Black and Azov Seas may also export LNG.
 The effect of this 'liberalisation' (and its obvious purpose) was to benefit Yamal LNG, its main shareholder NOVATEK and Rosneft, without restricting Gazprom's monopoly to supply natural gas through pipelines to external markets.
-In 2019, the main market for the LNG produced by Yamal LNG was Europe.
-As a result, in this region it competed with the pipeline gas of Gazprom whose sales to Europe slightly decreased.
+In May 2020, the Law on Export of Gas was further amended to expand the list of potential LNG exporters.
+According to the amendments, the right to export LNG was granted to joint projects controlled by NOVATEK and implemented under licences obtained after 2013.

 In March 2020, the President adopted the Fundamentals of the State Policy in the Arctic until 2035.
-As the main challenge, the Fundamentals lists insufficient geological research of the mineral natural resources.
-The following objectives are stated: (1) advanced involvement of private investors in projects on the Arctic shelf with the government control over implementation of such projects; (2) development of infrastructure of the Northern Sea Route; (3) progressing of geological research works of hydrocarbon deposits funded by both private and government investments; (4) development of production of LNG, gas chemical production, deep oil refining.
+As the main challenge, the Fundamentals list insufficient geological research of the mineral natural resources.
+The following objectives are stated: (1) advanced involvement of private investors in projects on the Arctic Shelf with government control over implementation of such projects, development of infrastructure of the Northern Sea Route; (2) progressing of geological research works of hydrocarbon deposits funded by both private and government investments, development of production of LNG, gas chemical production, deep oil refining.